Generalized Vector Locus Transformation for Unbalanced Three-Phase Systems: Conclusion

 \section{Conclusion}

-In this letter, we examined the shortcomings of the classical Clarke and $dq0$~transformations for the unbalanced operation of a three-phase system.
-Addressing these, we propose a generalized vector locus transformation, whose effectiveness is substantiated through a numerical example.
+In this paper, we examined the shortcomings of the classical Clarke and $dq0$~transformations for the unbalanced operation of a three-phase system.
+We also listed the shortcomings of recently proposed transformations for unbalanced operation.
+Addressing these, we propose a \gls{GVL} transformation, whose effectiveness is substantiated through numerical examples.
 The proposed transformation converts any unbalanced three-phase quantities into two unit-amplitude sinusoids in quadrature, leading to two constant-valued signals after applying the $dq0$~transformation.
 In the balanced scenario, it reduces to the classical Clarke transformation, scaled by a constant.
-Furthermore, the straightforward implementation of this transformation, coupled with its backward compatibility with established classical transformations, advocates its adoption in the control of three-phase systems.
+Furthermore, the straightforward implementation of this \gls{GVL} transformation, coupled with its backward compatibility with established classical transformations, advocates its adoption in the control of three-phase systems.
+Future work will explore the closed-loop implementation of the proposed transformation.